Styling native html checkbox

 }

 Just for fun I created a small page with my custom styled checkbox.
-You can find it here.

 The checkbox is completely a native checkbox.
 I added a small click listener to change the background of the page.
 For the background I created a small gradient animation to give some colors to otherwise empty page.